ROSEJC/ROSEJC/README.md

-# 👋 Hello there!
+# こんにちは!
+(Konnichiwa!)
 I'm Tran Hai Dong

-🎓 I'm currently a student at the **University of Information Technology – VNUHCM**, majoring in **Information Science and Engineering**.
+🎓 I'm currently a student at the University of Information Technology – VNUHCM, majoring in Information Science and Engineering

 ---